 Adding on a screen-enclosed porch or sunroom might sound like a project that involves more permits and plans and financial investment than some of us are willing to take on, but the process can be surprisingly straightforward and worry-free when you work with a qualified and experienced contractor.

-A sunroom, typically glass-enclosed, is able to be completely closed off and therefore traditional furnishings can be used – rugs, tables, lighting, chairs and drapes, even – that are not practical with a screened-in enclosure.
-There are many, many lines of durable furniture, however, that are designed specifically to weather the elements – excessive heat, light and humidity – and are appropriate for a screened-in porch that is much more exposed to the great outdoors.
+A sunroom, typically glass-enclosed, can be completely closed off, and therefore traditional furnishings can be used – rugs, tables, lighting, chairs, and drapes, even – that are not practical with a screened-in enclosure.
+There are many, many lines of durable furniture, however, that are designed specifically to weather the elements – excessive heat, light, and humidity – and are appropriate for a screened-in porch that is much more exposed to the great outdoors.

 The cost of building a sunroom varies tremendously based on whether or not you use a kit – with a price tag of anywhere between $15,000 and $35,000 – or you have your sunroom custom-built, which can substantially increase the price.
 Whether or not the space is wired for electricity or heating – often baseboard heating is used in a sunroom, or fan-driven heaters – also greatly affects the final cost.

 A screened-in porch is often more economical because building supplies – mesh screening material rather than glass and no heating or electricity – are less costly all around.
 The extra space provides an additional seating or dining area that most people value and appreciate, and the investment, in this instance, is almost always worth it.